unicode-org/icu/docs/userguide/format_parse/numbers/skeletons.md

 Number skeletons are a locale-agnostic way to configure a NumberFormatter in ICU.
 Number skeletons work in MessageFormat.

-Number skeletons consist of *space-separated tokens* that correspond to settings in ICU NumberFormatter.
-For example, to format a currency in compact notation, you could use this skeleton:
+Number skeletons consist of case-sensitive tokens that correspond to settings in ICU NumberFormatter.
+For example, to format a currency in compact notation with the sign always shown, you could use this skeleton:

-    compact-short currency/GBP
+    sign-always compact-short currency/GBP

+***Since ICU 67***, you can also use more concise syntax:

+    +!
+K currency/GBP

 To use a skeleton in MessageFormat, use the "number" type and prefix the skeleton with `::`

-    {0, number, ::compact-short currency/GBP}
+    {0, number, :: +!
+K currency/GBP}

+The ICU `toSkeleton()` API outputs the long-form skeletons, but all parts of ICU that read user-specified number skeletons accept both long-form and concise skeletons.

 ## Syntax